alexagedah/Derebit-Options/README.md

 # Implied Volatility Surface
-Plotting the implied volatility surface of options on the Deribit cryptocurrency derivatives exchange using machine learning techniques.
+Plotting the implied volatility surface of options on the Deribit cryptocurrency derivatives exchange using machine learning techniques to determine the implied deterministic volatility function.

 # Steps